MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 # Extract data with Content Understanding in Microsoft Foundry

-Azure AI Content Understanding provides multi-modal analysis of documents, audio files, video, and images to extract information.
+Azure Content Understanding provides multi-modal analysis of documents, audio files, video, and images to extract information.

-In this exercise, you will use Azure AI Content Understanding in Foundry, Microsoft's platform for creating intelligent applications, to extract information from invoices.
+In this exercise, you will use Azure Content Understanding in Foundry, Microsoft's platform for creating intelligent applications, to extract information from invoices.

 This exercise takes approximately **25** minutes.